 In 2 Kings 5:15-19, the thrilled Naaman returns to Elisha and is implored to take more time to recuperate him.
 Elisha more than once rejects.
 At last, before setting out for Syria, Naaman makes a peculiar solicitation: to stack two donkeys with soil to reclaim with him.
 The narrative of Naaman in the Bible shows precisely that it is so natural to customize occasions.
-So that we neglect to see significant bits of insight.
+So we need to see significant bits of insight.
 The Bible depicts Naaman as an authority of the multitude of the ruler of Aram (2 Kings 5:1).
-Despite being a vital man, he was tormented with sickness.
+Despite being a vital man, he was tormented by sickness.

 The Bible says that Naaman was sane.
 In 2 Kings 5:17, Naaman clarifies the solicitation: “for from here onward your worker won’t offer consumed offering or penance to any god, however, the Lord.”
 The soil and Naaman’s new devotion to the God of Israel are connected.
 Naaman was a man with binding obligations in his nation of origin.
 He was unable to remain in Israel.
 However, he could take Israel with him.
 How could he need to?

-Naaman’s strange solicitation originates from the old and scriptural origination.
+Naaman’s strange solicitation originates from old and scriptural origination.
 That the earth is the area for an astronomical turf war.
 Naaman needed soil from Israel since Israel was Yahweh’s area.
 The ground, which is Yahweh’s area, is a sacred place.

 Key Verse related to Naaman